AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/application-lifecycle.md

 - `TimeSpan.FromSeconds(5)` (5 seconds)

 **Behavior:**
-- Allows in-flight database operations to complete before full suspension
+- Allows in-flight operations to complete before suspension
 - Longer periods are safer but delay suspension
 - Shorter periods reduce suspension delay but may not give operations enough time